dvenor/salesforcefoundation.github.io/_posts/2015-02-03-how-npsp-does-error-handling-on-salesforce.markdown

 #Challenge
 The challenge in doing error handling on the Salesforce platform is that when an error occurs, all changes to the system are undone.
 This includes any kind of error record stored, and any type of notification that we tried to send.

 If any __unhandled exception__ (exception that is not caught by our code) occurs, or if any record in the context is flagged as containing an error through the use of the `addError` method, the whole transaction is rolled back.
-This makes it impossible to store custom errors or to send error notifications, as the storing of the error records or the creation of Chatter post records would also be rolled back.
+This makes it impossible to store custom errors or to send error notifications, as the storing of the error records or the creation of Chatter post would also be rolled back.
 The emails containing error notifications would never be sent, as the transaction rollback pulls them from the queue they were put in.

 #Solution
 Our solution is based on __taking transaction control__ away from the platform.